-- The Trading Capacity distinguishing proprietary, agency and market-making orders. - Clearing related attributes like Clearing Account, Take-Up Member and Open-Close Indicator. - Free Format Text fields. - A Regulatory Information attribute for use by the trading surveillance office. - A Country Code indicating the real origin of the order. - A Rate Identifier according to FIA guidelines (not relevant for cash markets). - Other information that is needed in the context of trading the Eurex/KRX link product or
+- The Trading Capacity distinguishing Proprietary, Agency and Market Maker, and additionally Riskless Principal Execution and Issuer/Liquidity Provider for cash markets. - Clearing related attributes like Clearing Account, Take-Up Member and Open-Close Indicator. - Free Format Text fields.

+A Regulatory Information attribute for use by the trading surveillance office.

+- A Country Code indicating the real origin of the order. - A Rate Identifier according to FIA guidelines (not relevant for cash markets). - MiFID II related attributes like Client ID, Execution ID (short code for a human person or Algo ID) and Execution Qualifier covering the ESMA field "execution within firm"; Investment ID (short code for a human person or Algo ID) and Investment Qualifier covering the ESMA field "investment decision within firm", Liquidity Provision Activity, and for commodity markets the attribute Risk Reduction. - An optional DMA flag (OrderOrigination) can be set, indicating Direct Market Access.
+It is only available for Trading Capacities "A" and "R".
+Participants need to register for DMA trading. - Other information that is needed in the context of trading the Eurex/KRX link products.
-Eurex/TAIFEX link products.

-See chapter 9.2 for more information on the handling of clearing related attributes, of free format text fields and of attributes containing information related to the cooperation between Eurex and other exchanges.
+See chapter 11.2 for more information on the handling of clearing related attributes, of free format text fields and of attributes containing information related to the cooperation between Eurex and other exchanges.